How to Run Android TV on your Raspberry Pi

-This project will show you how you can install Android TV onto the Raspberry Pi.
+This project will show you how you to install and run Android TV on the Raspberry Pi.

 Raspberry Pi Android TV